alire-project/alire/doc/catalog-format-spec.md

    msys2 = { C_INCLUDE_PATH.append = "${DISTRIB_ROOT}/mingw64/include/SDL2" }
    ```

- - `executables`: optional list of strings.
-Each one is the simple name of an
+ - `executables`: optional dynamic list of strings.
+Each one is the simple name
-   executable provided by the package.
-Executables are looked for by `alr` in
+   of an executable provided by the package.
+Executables are looked for by
-   the build tree and must not include a path.
-If only one executable is given,
+   `alr` in the build tree and must not include a path.
+If only one executable is
-   it is considered the default for `alr run`.
+   given, it is considered the default for `alr run`.
 For instance:

    ```toml
    executables = ["my_main"]
    ```

- - `actions`: optional list of actions to perform when installing this package.
+ - `actions`: optional dynamic list of actions to perform when installing this
+   package.
 The general action syntax is:

    ```toml
    [[actions]]